Photograph of a house in Newham

 London Borough of Newham

-We therefore applied on his behalf for a certificate of lawfulness for the use of the house as a HMO.
-We worked closely with the client to pull together detailed evidence of the HMO use over many years.
+We therefore applied on the client’s behalf for a certificate of lawfulness to confirm that the use of the house as a HMO was lawful.

 Need some advice on your planning or enforcement appeal?